Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

-We finally visually check the performance of the forecasts by Murphy diagrams.
+In the end, we visually check the performance of the forecasts by Murphy diagrams.
 For total VaR, the diagram is written based on~\eqref{eq:var:elementary}; see~\citet{ehm2016quantiles} for details.
 We refer to~\citet{ziegel2020robust} for the Murphy diagram of ES.
-The Murphy diagram of the tuple of ES contributions is drawn based on Proposition~\ref{prop:esc:mixture} (M2).
-We also display Murphy diagrams of the $j$th ES contribution for $j=1,\dots,d$ based on Proposition~\ref{prop:esc:mixture} (M1).
+The Murphy diagram of the tuple of ESCs is drawn based on Proposition~\ref{prop:esc:mixture} (M2).
+We also display Murphy diagrams of the $j$th ESC for $j=1,\dots,d$ based on Proposition~\ref{prop:esc:mixture} (M1).
 The results appear in Figure~\ref{fig:murphy}.